pmbot-io/pmbot-docs/src/data/docs/10-core/02-installation.md

 ### License

-Premium users will need provide their license file (downloaded from their dashboard) to the backend Docker container via a volume:
+Premium users will need provide their license file (downloaded from their dashboard) to the backend Docker container in **one of** the following ways:

-1. Place your license file somewhere on your host
+**environment variable**

-1. Define a `LICENSE` environment variable in your `docker-compose.yml`:
+Define a `LICENSE` environment variable with the content of your license file:

 <div class="code-group" data-props='{ "lineNumbers": [false] }'>